 - 1. GFA will keep longitudinal records of individual faculty service as a basis for monitoring the equitable distribution of workload across the faculty. - 2.
 Concurrent service on all the elected committees, CEP, and CIC is prohibited.
 If a member of CEP or CIC is elected to CAPT or GFA, for example, they step down from the appointed committee. - 3.
 Department Chairs and Program Directors are excluded from CAPT, normally ineligible for election to GFA and normally exempt from CEP and CIC.
 Members of CAPT, GFA, CEP, and CIC who become Department Chairs or Program Directors may choose to step down before completion of their term. - 4.
-Faculty who have served a full term on CAPT or GFA are normally ineligible for election to CAPT or GFA during the first two years of teaching after the completed term. - 5.
-In no instance may a faculty member serve on GFA or CAPT (separately or in combination) for more than one complete term or three total years out of their previous ten years of service. - 6.
+In no instance may a faculty member serve on GFA or CAPT (separately or in combination) for more than one complete term or three total years out of their previous ten years of service.
+86 - 5.
+A full term of service on CAPT or GFA is normally not followed immediately by service on CEP or CIC. - 6.
 Department Chairs and Program Directors are normally not asked to chair the Faculty Development, Student Fellowship, and Recording Committees. - 7.
 No faculty member is normally asked to chair two different committees in successive years. - 8.
-Election slates shall include a note about each candidate's committee service for the previous three years. - 9.
+Election slates shall include a note about each candidate's committee service for the previous ten years. - 9.
 First year and adjunct faculty are not expected to serve on elected or appointed committees. - 10.
 Every election or appointment is for a full term unless specifically designated otherwise by GFA or as a consequence of limitations on service as outlined in #5.
 If a member of a committee leaves the committee before their term of service expires, the vacancy will be filled by an election or appointment for a full term, not the balance of the unexpired term.
-Occasionally GFA may adjust the length of a full term to avoid holding a special, mid-year election or to ensure that the terms of the members of a particular committee are staggered.
+Occasionally GFA may adjust the length of a full term to avoid holding a special, mid-year election or to ensure that the terms of the members of a particular committee are staggered. - 11.
+A faculty member is not eligible to serve on elected committees during the semester/year in which they have a parental leave course reduction.